mmashez/Sortah/README.md

 # sortah.

 sortah is a minimalist file organizer built to help content creators manage their project files through fully customizable settings defined in `config.json`.
-it is primarily targeted at adobe after effects® cs4 (v9.0, 2008 or higher) users.
+it is primarily targeted at Adobe After Effects® CS4 (v9.0, 2008 or higher) users.

 > ⚠️ **platform support:**
 > currently supports **windows only**.